richTheCreator/Elevated-Trading-LLC/src/pages/index.md

         predictable profit margins for your stores.
       value: Predictable Projections
 shipping:
-  description: "Orders are shipped within 24-48 hours of payment (with tracking).
+  description: "Orders are shipped within 24-48 hours of payment.
+We stand behind
-    All of our hemp flower is vacuum-sealed in TerpeneFresh bags which are specifically designed to lock in the freshness and maintain terpene quality of hemp flower.
-We stand behind all of our products with a delivery and satisfaction guarantee. "
+    all of our products with a delivery and satisfaction guarantee. "
 ---